RetroDECK/ES-DE/INSTALL.md

 Download the _MinGW-w64 based_ version of GCC: \
 [https://jmeubank.github.io/tdm-gcc](https://jmeubank.github.io/tdm-gcc)

-After installation, make a copy of `TDM-GCC-64\bin\mingw32-make` to `make` just for convenience.
+After installation, make a copy of `TDM-GCC-64\bin\mingw32-make` to `make` for your convenience.

-Version 9.2.0 of MinGW has been confirmed to work fine, but 10.3.0 appears broken as it causes huge performance problems for the FFmpeg function avfilter_graph_free() with execution times going from milliseconds to hundreds of milliseconds or even seconds.

-Note that most GDB builds for Windows have broken Python support so that pretty printing won't work.
-The recommended MinGW distribution should work fine though.
+Only version 9.2.0 of MinGW has been confirmed to work correctly, anything newer introduces severe problems and MSVC should instead be used if a more modern compiler is required.

 **Other preparations**

-In order to get clang-format onto the system you need to download and install Clang: \
+In order to get clang-format onto the system you need to download and install Clang/LLVM: \
 [https://releases.llvm.org](https://releases.llvm.org)

 Just run the installer and make sure to select the option _Add LLVM to the system PATH for current user_.

+Alternatively you can temporarily install LLVM, copy clang-format.exe to any directory added to your PATH environment variable and then uninstall LLVM to save a few gigabytes of disk space.

-Install your editor of choice, I use [VSCode](https://code.visualstudio.com).
+Install your editor of choice, such as [VSCode](https://code.visualstudio.com).

 Configure Git.
-I won't get into the details on how this is done, but there are many resources available online to support with this.
-The `Git Bash` shell shipped with Git for Windows is very useful though as it's somewhat reproducing a Unix environment using MinGW/MSYS2.
+Details about its setup is beyond the scope of this document, but there are many good resources available online.
+The `Git Bash` shell shipped with Git for Windows is very useful though as it somewhat reproduces a Unix environment using MSYS2.

-It's strongly recommended to set line breaks to Unix-style (line feed only) directly in the editor.
+It's strongly recommended to set line breaks to Unix-style (line feed only) directly in the code editor.
 But if not done, lines breaks will anyway be converted when running clang-format on the code, as explained [here](INSTALL.md#using-clang-format-for-automatic-code-formatting).

-In the descriptions below it's assumed that all build steps for MinGW/GCC will be done in the Git Bash shell, and all the build steps for MSVC will be done in the MSVC developer console (x64 Native Tools Command Prompt for VS).
+The instructions below assume all build steps for MSVC are done in the MSVC developer console (x64 Native Tools Command Prompt for VS) and all MinGW build steps are done using the Git Bash shell.

 **Cloning and setting up dependencies**